Hugh Porter: Commentary work

 Porter is a TV commentator and public-address commentator at events.
-He started his broadcasting career at Radio Birmingham.
+He started his broadcasting career at BBC Radio Birmingham.
 He has often worked for BBC Sport and ITV Sport and has voiced the Olympic and Commonwealth Games (track and road), World Championships (track and road) and World Cup track meetings.
 He commentated on cycling at every Olympics from the 1984 Games in Los Angeles to the 2012 Games in London.

 He commentated on the 2009 Tour of Britain for ITV4, while also public-address commentator.
 Porter kept referring to the 'stage announcer', which was himself.
 Porter is a regular at Manchester and Newport velodromes.
 He is the voice of the Revolution series at Manchester.

 He is often assisted by his wife Anita Lonsbrough who sits alongside him off-microphone and helps him with his notes.

 He has also worked on the Winter Olympics for the BBC, where he commentated on the speed skating events.

 Hugh has joined forces with British Swimming and is now "the voice of British Swimming", commentating at all the major events throughout the year.